VERNAL EQUINOX 2107, my "BLIAHDNA" - Wheel of the Year shrine,

 pertinent to agriculture, standeth principally

-upon three sorts of observations, to wit,
+upon three sorts of

 the rising of the fixed stars;